Types of food and beverage service outlets

 The features of fast food outlets are as follows

-- are processed foods, and ready-to-eat food such as baked beans, olive, heroin, sauces, and so on are some examples.
+• are processed foods, and ready-to-eat foods such as baked beans, olives, heroin, sauces, and so on are some examples.

-- Very bright and colorful interior of the outlet.
+• The very bright and colourful interior of the outlet.

 some of the best fast food restaurant